-Some of the journals express their disappointment at the brevity of the proceedings in the Chamber, by which the whole question was reduced to a simple formality; but it is really hard to say what there was to debate about; indeed, brief as were the proceedings, there was enough done and said to insult an educated and highly conceited people.
-Everybody knows, or at least belleves, that the King of Prussia is a confirmed lunatic, to instil respect for the Monarchy or the individuals composing the royal family.
+Some of the journals express their disappointment at the brevity of the proceedings in the Chamber, by which the whole question was reduced to a simple formality; but it is roully hard to say what there was to debate about; indeed, brief as were the proceedings, there was enough done and said to insult an educated and highly army a very large number.
+The sun is our greatest concelted people.
+Everybody knows, or at least believes, that the King of Prussia is a confirmed lunatic, but a temperature of 120 deg. in a tent, and 140 or and has been so for more than a year.
+Yet the Govern- 150 deg. in the sun, shuts up everybody-the natives ment officials will persist in speaking of him, and in themselves can't stand it.
+Well, we marched from attributing speeches and acts to him as if he were sound Nawabgunge, after seeing our huts finished, to Fyzabad, to instil respect for the Monarchy or the individuals time was 12 mile broad.
+Well, here we rested again composing the royal family.
 The people now-a-days demand truth and candour from their rulers, because they know, from hearsay and books, through whom and for whom Governments exist.
 Here we have a Government boasting of the education of its subjects and of their progress in art and science beyond any other people, and yet we see that Government treating those subjects as if they were the veriest boobies.
 There is a popular anecdote current, to the effect that not long ago the present King of Hanover, who, as every man, woman, and child knows, or at least believes, is unfortunately afflicted with blindness, was one day walking in the garden of his residence, when he happened to approach a spot where a gardener was at work.
 The King being made aware of his presence, addressed him with: "Well, Mr. Gardener, the weather is very beautiful and favourable for your labours."
 "Yes, may it please your Majesty," answered the gardener, and continued in a tone of kind-hearted compassion, "I am very sorry your Majesty is so afflicted as not to see the beauties of nature yourself."
 The King's attendants were horror-struck at the audacity of the man, and instantly sent him about his business, threatening him with severe punishment if he should ever be found near the gardens again.